 A Complete Guide to Visiting the City of Da Nang, Vietnam

-Surrounded by sandy beaches and located near the Buddhist pagodas and caves of the Marble Mountains, the once small town of Da Nang is a growing, bustling port city lying halfway between Hanoi in the north and Ho Chi Minh City (formerly Saigon) in the south.
-As the third largest city in Vietnam, Da Nang is a great place to visit in its own right and not just as a stopping point to nearby attractions such as Hue Imperial City, Hoi An Ancient Town, My Son Sanctuary, and Phong Nha – Ke Bang National Park.
-Despite its large urban population, Da Nang life runs at a slightly slower tempo than frenetic Hanoi or Ho Chi Minh City.
-Perhaps it’s the isolated beaches that invite quiet meditation, the friendly people, or the lighter traffic on the streets; whatever it is that makes Da Nang so enjoyable, you should plan a few days to explore the delights this city has to offer.
+Surrounded by sandy beaches and located near the Buddhist pagodas and caves of the Marble Mountains lies the once small town of Da Nang.
+A now growing and bustling port city, Da Nang is the third-largest city in Vietnam.
+Despite its large urban population, Da Nang life runs at a slightly slower pace than frenetic Hanoi or Ho Chi Minh City.
+The isolated beaches, the friendly people, and the lighter street traffic are what make Da Nang so enjoyable.
+When planning your Vietnam trip, we recommend setting aside several days to explore all the delights that this city has to offer.

 History of Da Nang, Vietnam

-Da Nang was the scene of many battles during the Vietnam War (the Vietnamese call this war the American War).
-It was the first landing site of American troops in March, 1965, and the scene of many bloody conflicts throughout the ten years of the war.
+In March 1965, Da Nang was the first landing site of American troops during the Vietnam War, also known locally as the American War, setting the scene for many bloody conflicts throughout the ten years of the war.

 Best Time to Visit

 The weather is ideal from April through September, with the ocean regulating and cooling the city during the hottest summer months.
 Winter, from the end of September through January, is still mild in temperature, but rain showers are an almost daily occurrence during this monsoon season, along with occasional fierce storms coming off the South China Sea.
-If you plan on visiting Da Nang in winter, be sure to pack an umbrella.
+If you are planning your visit to Da Nang in winter, be sure to pack an umbrella.

 Attractions near Da Nang

-Each of the five craggy peaks that make up the Marble Mountains, located nine kilometers (5.5 miles) south of Da Nang and near the China Beach coastal road, is named after the element it is said to most closely resemble: water (Thuy Son), wood (Moc Son), fire, (Hoa Son), metal or gold (Kim Son), and earth (Tho Son).
-Though each peak is topped with a pagoda, only the largest mountain, Thuy Son is open to visitors.
+Each of the five craggy peaks that make up the Marble Mountains, located nine kilometers (5.5 miles) south of Da Nang and near the China Beach coastal road, is named for the five elements it is said to most closely resemble: water (Thuy Son), wood (Moc Son), fire, (Hoa Son), metal or gold (Kim Son), and earth (Tho Son).
+Though each peak is topped with a pagoda, only the largest mountain, Thuy Son, is open to visitors.

 Within Thuy Son lies a series of caves, tunnels, and sanctuaries originally dedicated to Hindu gods and later turned into Buddhist temples and sanctuaries.
 Visitors can enter the cave system and traverse a series of tunnels, stairs, and paths as they wind through the various caverns up to the summit of the mountain.
-The caverns and grottoes are filled with religious carvings on the marble walls as well as numerous statues of Buddha.
+The caverns and grottoes are populated with religious carvings on their marble walls, as well as statues of the Buddha.

-At the base of the mountains lie villages whose residents specialize in marble carvings and statues.
-Until recently, the marble they used actually came from the Marble Mountains, but marble is now shipped in from nearby provinces in order to preserve the integrity of the mountains.
+The residents who live in the villages at the base of the mountains specialize in marble carvings and statues.
+Until recently, the marble they used came from the Marble Mountains, but marble is now shipped in from nearby provinces to preserve the integrity of the mountains.

-You can get to the Marble Mountains by bus or taxi from Da Nang for a very reasonable price.
+The Marble Mountains are easily accessible by bus or taxi from Da Nang for a very reasonable price.
 The entry fee to the caves is around 18,000 Vietnamese dong (VND), or less than one U.S. dollar.
-An elevator is available for those who have difficulty walking up hills or climbing stairs, but be prepared for a workout if you want to get to the summit.
+An elevator is available for those who have difficulty walking up hills or climbing stairs but be prepared for a workout if you want to get to the summit.

 Son Tra Mountain (Monkey Mountain)

-Escape the hustle and bustle of the city and let yourself marinate in the wild natural beauty that is Son Tra Mountain, 56 km (35 miles) from Da Nang.
-Known to the locals as Son Tra Peninsula, the mountain is nicknamed Monkey Mountain because of the population of rare and endangered Red Shanked Duocs (langurs) and other primates that freely roam the primitive jungle that blankets the peninsula.
+Escape the hustle and bustle of the city and let yourself marinate in the wild natural beauty that is Son Tra Mountain, located 56 km (35 miles) from Da Nang.
+Known to the locals as Son Tra Peninsula, the mountain is nicknamed Monkey Mountain because of the population of rare and endangered Red Shanked Doucs (langurs) and other primates that freely roam through the jungle that blankets the peninsula.

-The drive is breathtaking, with a good road winding around the mountain, through jungles, and above the city.
+With a good road winding around the mountain, through jungles, and above the city, the drive is breathtaking.
 Pristine white beaches lie against clear waters that hide a treasure trove of coral reefs—a wonderful place to snorkel and swim.
 Hikers can climb up through the jungle to the 693-meter summit from Bai Bac Beach, a journey of about four hours of moderate hiking (around seven or eight hours round-trip).

 Lady Buddha (Quan Am)

-The tallest Buddha statue in Vietnam, Lady Buddha stands in a place of honor at the Linh Ung Pagoda on Son Tra Peninsula, about 14 km (8.5 miles) from Da Nang city center.
-The 67-meter tall statue stands in a massive lotus blossom that floats above a visitors’ center.
-Visitors can climb 17 stories up through the center of the statue to gaze out at panoramic vistas of the ocean, beaches, jungle, and city below as well as the 21 unique Buddha statues placed at an alter on each floor.
-A 2-meter tall Buddha statue sits on top of Lady Buddha’s head like a hat, and the statue faces the ocean, her back to the mountain, blessing the water and protecting Da Nang from the weather.
+The tallest Buddha statue in Vietnam, Lady Buddha, stands in a place of honor at the Linh Ung Pagoda on Son Tra Peninsula, about 14 km (8.5 miles) from Da Nang city center.
+The 67-meter-tall statue stands in a massive lotus blossom that floats above a visitors’ center.
+Visitors can climb seventeen stories up through the center of the statue to gaze out at panoramic vistas of the ocean, beaches, jungle, and city below as well as the twenty-one unique Buddha statues placed at an alter on each floor.
+A 2-meter-tall Buddha statue sits on top of Lady Buddha’s head like a hat.
+The statue faces the ocean with her back to the mountain, blessing the water and protecting Da Nang from the weather.
 The statue is visible from any point in Da Nang City.

 The pagoda in which the Lady Buddha stands is a celebration of both modern and traditional Vietnamese architecture.
-Shaped like a turtle, the complex encloses 20 ha (close to 50 acres) of space, the largest pagoda in Da Nang, and a place of quiet tranquility amongst the jungles and beaches of Son Tra Peninsula.
-Small temples, plantings, and statues adorn the grounds of the pagoda.
+Shaped like a turtle, the complex encloses twenty ha (close to fifty acres) of space, making it the largest pagoda in Da Nang.
+Sitting amongst the jungles and beaches of the Son Tra Peninsula, it serves as a refuge of quiet tranquility.